Mombasa–Nairobi Standard Gauge Railway: History

+Rolling stock

+In 2022 500 additional freight wagons were ordered to increase capacity.
+In June 2024, a further 20 coaches from CRRC Nanjing Puzhen (four premium coaches, four first class coaches, 10 economy coaches and two power wagons) were shipped from Shanghai.

 Financing

+The Mombasa-Nairobi Railway is one of the largest recipients of Belt and Road Initiative funding, as of at least 2024.

-The project cost of the first phase of the SGR from Mombasa to Nairobi was 90% financed by the Export-Import Bank of China.
-The remainder of the project cost was funded by the Kenyan government.
+The project cost of the first phase of the SGR from Mombasa to Nairobi was 90% financed by the Export-Import Bank of China and the remainder of the project cost getting funding from the Kenyan government.
 The $3.23 billion financing from Exim was finalised in May 2014.
 Exim advanced the loan amount in two subsidized loans of US$1.63 billion each.
 One of the loans was a foreign aid loan provided on a concessional basis (very low interest rate) while the other was a below-market rate preferential export buyer's credit.
 A condition imposed by the Kenyan government for the financing was 40% of the total project costs or about 130 billion Kenyan shillings would be spent on local supplies including sand, cement, electric cables, galvanised iron and steel.

 A condition by Exim Bank for the loan was to have an operator acceptable to the bank for the initial phase of operations, which led the Kenyan government to reject a planned international tender and to contract the mother company of CRBC.

 In January 2020, Business Daily Africa reported that the second loan, related to the Nairobi-Naivasha section of the Kenyan SGR, amounting to $1.482 billion, with a five-year grace period, fell due in January 2021.
 It attracts an interest rate of approximately 3.34 percent per annum and will be due in 30 semi-annual installments, beginning on 21 January 2021 until 21 July 2035.

 Land allocation controversy

-On July 22, 2020, Mohammed Abdalla Swazuri, the chairman of National Land Commission, and Atanas Kariuki Maina, managing director of the Kenya Railways Corporation, were among 18 officials, businesspeople and companies arrested on corruption charges involving land allocation for the $3 billion flagship Nairobi-Mombasa railway.
+On 22 July 2020, Mohammed Abdalla Swazuri, the chairman of National Land Commission, and Atanas Kariuki Maina, managing director of the Kenya Railways Corporation, were among 18 officials, businesspeople and companies arrested on corruption charges involving land allocation for the $3 billion flagship Nairobi–Mombasa railway.